 University of Calgary

 The Department of Clinical Neurosciences in the Cumming School of Medicine invites applications for a Research Associate.
-This Full-time Fixed Term position is for approximately 1 year (based on length of grant funding), with the possibility of extension.
+This Full-time Fixed Term position is for 2 years (based on length of grant funding), with the possibility of extension.

 This position reports to the Principal Investigator.

 Project neuroArm is a research program located within the Cumming School of Medicine at the University of Calgary.
 The program has been responsible for the development and manufacture of the world’s first MR-compatible image-guided surgical robot capable of microsurgery and stereotaxy called neuroArm.

 The incumbent will be a medical professional with extensive training-experience in medical robotics.